El Paso Violent Crimes Lawyer

 - Murder (Texas Penal Code § 19.02): This offense involves the intentional killing of another person.
 Charges may also arise when an individual intends to cause serious bodily injury to someone else but ends up causing that person's death or when a person takes another’s life while committing a separate felony.

-- Rape (Texas Penal Code § 22.011): Referred to as sexual assault in Texas, this crime occurs when a person, without the other individual’s consent, penetrates another’s sexual organ or anus in any way, penetrates the other person’s mouth with the actor’s sexual organ, or causes contact between any person’s sexual organs and another individual’s mouth, anus, or sexual organ.
+- Rape (Texas Penal Code § 22.011): Referred to as sexual assault in Texas, this crime occurs when a person, without the other individual's consent, penetrates another's sexual organ or anus in any way, penetrates the other person's mouth with the actor's sexual organ or causes contact between any person's sexual organs and another individual's mouth, anus, or sexual organ.

 - Robbery (Texas Penal Code § 29.02): A person may be accused of this offense if they are alleged to have unlawfully taken another individual’s property and did so by causing bodily injury or threatening to cause bodily injury or death.

-Because of the stigma attached to a violent crime accusation, it’s often difficult to remember that a criminal charge is not a conviction.
-At Joseph R. Veith Law, we recognize the presumption of innocence and work relentlessly to protect our clients’ rights.
-Regardless of the criminal offense you have been accused of, when you hire us, you will have an ally on your side pursuing an optimal outcome on your behalf.
+Because of the stigma attached to a violent crime accusation, it's often difficult to remember that a criminal charge is not a conviction.
+At Joseph R. Veith Law, we recognize the presumption of innocence and work relentlessly to protect our client's rights.
+Regardless of the criminal offense you have been accused of when you hire us, you will have an ally on your side pursuing an optimal outcome on your behalf.

 Are Violent Crimes Felonies in Texas?

 For the most part, violent crimes are felonies.
 Typically, they are charged as first- or second-degree felonies – two of the most severe degrees.
+Rape, robbery, and aggravated assault are generally second-degree felonies.
+However, they may be elevated to first-degree felonies if certain factors are present.

 For instance: